What kinds of experiences stir emotions for the past within you?

-Dry Lake was north of The Stone Bridge.
+Dry Lake was north of Stone Bridge.
 In the dryer years, it was full of muskrat houses.
 The Game Warden Ed White with his Smokey the Bear Hat would fire a shotgun to open the trapping season.
 From what I have heard it was like the Boomer Sooner land rush in Oklahoma.
 Trappers made a mad dash to claim as many muskrat houses as they could.

 The County’s had a bounty on pocket gophers at one time.
 It was rumored that some entrepreneurial muskrat Trappers took the front paws from their muskrats and turned them in to claim pocket gopher bounty in the spring.

 The resort on top of the hill was known as Jim Bagley’s place.
 A long wooden staircase went down the hill to the lake.
 They also had a café, fishing equipment, and bait.
 The name was changed to the Hilltop Resort later when owned by Louie Morales and his family.
-Louie rented out boats at Thomas Lake one summer when perch fishing was hot.
+Louie rented boats at Thomas Lake one summer when perch fishing was hot.

 There have been several fish winterkill years when oxygen in the lake got so low most of the fish died.
-Dead fish in windrows around the lake at one time.
-The worst spring brought out the National Guard with front-end loaders, trucks and lots of shovels.
+Dead fish laid in windrows around the lake at one time.
+The worst spring brought out the National Guard with front-end loaders, trucks, and lots of shovels.